 Cloves are the aromatic flower buds of a tree in the family Myrtaceae native to the Maluku Islands in Indonesia.

 This spicy-sweet ingredient is vital in the preparation of many Dominican desserts.
 Dominicans buy them whole and leave them in the dish.

 Anis (Pimpinella anisum)

 Anise, also called aniseed, is a flowering plant in the family Apiaceae native to the eastern Mediterranean region and Southwest Asia.
-It has a flavor that resembles that of star anise, fennel, and licorice.
+Its flavor resembles that of star anise, fennel, and licorice.

-As mentioned before, aniseed is mainly used in arepitas (yuca or cornmeal).
-It has a very distinctive flavor and I just cannot grasp the concept of a good arepita without a generous amount of aniseed.
+It has a very distinctive flavor, and I cannot grasp the concept of a good arepita without a generous amount of aniseed.